The application is now closed.

 Dissemination of Research and Acknowledgement of Support

-Fellows are encouraged to document the evolution of their projects and share their work in progress.
-All fellows are asked to submit a profile for publication on the CHS website and complete a survey at the end of their appointment.
-Beyond that, fellows are welcome to contribute one piece of content for publication in the CHS Research Bulletin.
+As members of the scholarly community at the CHS, all fellows are encouraged to document the evolution of their projects and share their work in progress.
+All fellows will submit a profile for publication on the CHS website and complete a survey at the end of their appointment.

-The CHS asks fellows to acknowledge the support of the Center in publications or presentations resulting from their work during the fellowship.
+The CHS expects fellows to acknowledge the support of the Center in publications or presentations resulting from their work during the fellowship.

 Criteria Used in the Awarding of Fellowships